softvar/enhanced-github/README.dir/important_functions.md

 ***onPathContentFetchedForBtns***

+gets container item using query slector of the 'box' where the files are directories are in.

+'.js-navigation-container.js-active-navigation-container .js-navigation-item'

+For pulls page, think it's the same

+'.js-navigation-container.js-active-navigattion-container

+How to ge the above info

+Hover over area on webpage.
+Right click and inspect.
+Move up and down until part you want highlights, in case the box with data

+onPathContentFetch
 1. removes clipboard data
 2. vote-icon commit - button, defines < a href ..<svg ... >
 3. insertsAdjecentHTML 'beforeend'